-- Most of my TFP are publications and I have clients who literally come in and say “I want a picture like that” pointing at a picture from one of my TFP shoots
+- Most of my TFP are publications, and I have clients who literally come in and say “I want a picture like that” pointing at a picture from one of my TFP shoots

 Honestly, I feel like a lot of photographers look at TFP as a favor to a model/HMUA/designer.
-I think it’s the wrong way to look at things because in this mindset TFP really will not help your progress.
+I think it’s the wrong way to look at things because, in this mindset, TFP really will not help your progress.
 You need to get from TFP as much as you give — not money, but experience, visibility, fun

-As for the questions of the first paragraph, clients who can afford to pay will want to pay, because they want control over the process (moodboard, model, team, location) and result (pictures picked, post-production style, licensing).
+As for the questions of the first paragraph, clients who can afford to pay will want to pay, because they want control over the process (mood board, model, team, location) and the result (pictures picked, post-production style, licensing).
 They want to get your vision, but in their controlled settings and they don’t care much if you did something with someone for free — they just don’t have time to.